anesta95/econanalyzr/README.md

 ## Examples

-This is using the `percent_change()` function to calculate the percentage change between two numeric scalars and vectors:
+Use the `percent_change()` function to calculate the percentage change between two numeric scalars and vectors:

 ``` r
 library(econanalyzr)